 As the Company's Chief Financial Officer and Chief Administrative Officer, Mr. Stefanovich is responsible for the Company's internal systems, financial controls, legal, human resources and information technology.
-Specifically, Mr. Stefanovich's other corporate objectives tied to individual results for 2021 included scaling the Company's global financial organization, the execution on capital structure initiatives, the closure and integration of our strategic acquisitions, continued improvements in the Company's financial closing and internal controls processes as well as the continued expansion of both management and external reporting capabilities to enhance business decision making and improve transparency of financial performance.
-The overall evaluation of achievement of these factors involves both quantitative and qualitative analysis.
-The Chief

-Executive Officer evaluated Mr. Stefanovich's actual performance against his individual objectives, in light of his contributions detailed above, and submitted such evaluation to the Compensation Committee, which determined that the attainment level of the individual objectives for Mr. Stefanovich was 100%.
+Notwithstanding Mr. Stefanovich's contributions to the Company's strategic advancements in 2022, he requested not to receive any payout with respect to his attainment of personal strategic objectives for 2022.
+The Chief Executive Officer submitted such request to the Compensation Committee.
+The Compensation Committee approved such request and established the attainment level of the individual objectives for Mr. Stefanovich was 0%.

 As the Company's Chief Scientific Officer and CEO of Cryoport Systems, Dr. Sawicki is responsible for oversight of all scientific and technical aspects of the Company and its subsidiaries.
-Specifically, Dr. Sawicki's personal strategic objectives were tied to individual results for 2021 which included the leadership, further development, financial performance of Cryoport Systems, and continued improvements in the Company's and Cryoport Systems' technology advancements that improve the Company's and Cryoport Systems' respective competitive positionings.
-The overall evaluation of achievement of these factors involves both quantitative and qualitative analysis.
-The Chief Executive Officer evaluated Dr. Sawicki's actual performance against his individual objectives, in light of his contributions detailed above, and submitted such evaluation to the Compensation Committee, which determined that the attainment level of the individual objectives for Dr. Sawicki was 100%.
+Notwithstanding Mr. Sawicki's contributions to the Company's strategic advancements in 2022, he requested not to receive any payout with respect to his attainment of personal strategic objectives for 2022.
+The Chief Executive Officer submitted such request to the Compensation Committee.
+The Compensation Committee approved such request and established the attainment level of the individual objectives for Dr. Sawicki was 0%.

-The resulting individual actual payouts as a percentage of targets for 2021 were as follows:
+The resulting individual actual payouts as a percentage of targets for 2022 were as follows:

-2021 Bo nus Calculatio ons Base Salary (\$) Target Bonus as % of Base Salary Target Bonus (\$) Actual Payout as % of Target Actual Payout (\$) Jerrell Shelton \$745,000 100% \$745,000 81.25% \$605,313 Robert Stefanovich \$460,000 60% \$276,000 85% \$234,600 Mark Sawicki, Ph.D. \$460,000 60% \$276,000 85% \$234,600
+2022 Bonus Calculations Base Salary (\$) Target Bonus as % of Base Salary Target Bonus (\$) Actual Payout as % of Target Actual Payout (\$) Jerrell Shelton \$ 819,500 100% \$ 819,500 0% \$0 Robert Stefanovich \$506,000 60% \$303,600 0% \$0 Mark Sawicki, Ph.D. \$506,000 60% \$303,600 0% \$0